Last Updated on November 16, 2023 by Electricalvolt

 The opposite torque against the normal running torque is applied to bring the motor speed down as per the set point of the inverter frequency.

-Why Braking is Required?
+Why is Braking Required?

-Because of high inertia, the load connected to the motor shaft does not allow the motor to decrease the speed at the same rate as inverter frequency.
-In this situation, the motor speed is more than the synchronous speed of the motor and it will work as a generator.
+Because of high inertia, the load connected to the motor shaft does not allow the motor to decrease the speed at the same rate as the inverter frequency.
+In this situation, the motor speed is more than the synchronous speed of the motor, and it will work as a generator.
 The synchronous speed of the motor is;

 s- slip, Ns- Synchronous speed, N- actual Rotor speed,